JohnnyGOX17/john-gentile-website/kb/analog/high-speed_design.md

 However, we can generalize the classification of a high-speed signal to:
 > If the total round trip time of the signal (starting from transmission through signal path and back through return path or ground) is equal to or greater than the rise/fall time, then the signal is considered high-speed.

 Given this, when we consider a signal low speed (i.e. signal rise/fall time is much greater than propagation time) the circuit effects are similar to [basic circuit theory](fundamentals.html); here traditional AC or DC circuit analysis can explain the happenings of signals in the system given basic RLC (resistance, inductance and capacitance) properties of the circuit.
-For example, when looking at the rising edge (digital transition from a low/`0` to high/`1` logical level) of a low speed digital signal r
+For example, when looking at the rising edge (digital transition from a low/`0` to high/`1` logical level) of a low speed digital signal through a transmission line, the time-variant properties, such as rise time, are dominated by the resistance and capacitance of the path and can usually be estimated by the resultant [RC time constant](https://en.wikipedia.org/wiki/RC_time_constant) ($$ \tau $$) of the circuit.

-With these higher speeds and shorter track lengths, we need to focus on signal integrity on lines as issues like reflections, overshoot, crosstalk/coupled signals and greater electromagnetic radiation.
+Conversely, in a high-speed/high-frequency situation (i.e. signal rise/fall time is fast enough that a signal can change logic states in shorter time than it takes for the signal to propagate to a receiver and back through a return path) electromagnetic wave properties must be considered to fully explain the effects of the circuit and how the wave propagates.

-As devices get smaller and faster, and with edge speeds in the nanosecond to hundreds of picoseconds becoming the norm, high-speed design is becoming even more critical to even basic devices nowadays.
+As devices get smaller and faster, and with edge speeds in the nanosecond to picosecond range becoming the norm, high-speed design is becoming even more critical to even basic devices nowadays.
+Thus, with these higher speeds, designers need to focus on signal integrity on lines as issues like reflections, overshoot, crosstalk/coupled signals and greater electromagnetic radiation will appear.

 ### Factors Affecting High-Speed Design